Pawancod/MemoryDb-Vector-Search/README.md

 ## Steps to make this work
   - Make the Redis instance available by setting up the cluster endpoint.
-  - Add questions and answers in the `model/qa.go` file to store them in Redis using `StoreQAPair`.
+  - Add questions and answers in the `model/qa.go` file to store them in Redis using `StoreQAPair` .
-  - Lines 34 to 51 contain the logic for storing the question/answer pairs.
+  - Lines 34 to 51 contain the logic for storing the question/answer pairs(main.go).
-  - Lines 53 to 66 contain the logic for performing vector search.
+  - Lines 53 to 66 contain the logic for performing vector search(main.go).
   - You can update the query question to test.